 A few family members wanted to know when this “charade” of ours was going to be over.
 Another family member asked us, “Don’t you ever get tired of not having a home?”
-We figured that if our closest friends and family had some curiosity about where we’re headed, then maybe our followers would too!
+We figured that if our closest friends and family had some curiosity about where we were headed, then maybe our followers would too!

 We have always been very open about how we went from living the traditional “American Dream” to becoming nomadic travel bloggers.
 In fact, one of our most popular blog posts even publicly documents how much we’ve spent to travel the world to the exact penny!
 However, in the last few years, we’ve experienced a shift in how we see our future and how we want to continue to pursue our nomadic life.

 A quick look at social media will reveal a huge surge in “travel couples” and “travel bloggers.”
 The good news is that quitting your job to travel the world is becoming more common, especially in the United States!
 Great!
-How wonderful to see so many folks embark on such a grand adventure or to take time off to see the world.
+It’s wonderful to see so many folks embark on such a grand adventure or take time off to see the world.

 The bad news is that the internet has been flooded with so many travel blogs, that in some ways, travel writing has lost some appeal for us.
 Blogging and vlogging have become redundant.
-Creating content is no longer feels “fresh.”
+Creating content no longer feels “fresh.”
 The internet seriously does not need yet another travel blogger’s take on the “Top 10 Things to Do and See in …”

 In the last few years, our goal has shifted from travel blogging to finding ways to generate income to continue living nomadically.
 Right now, we primarily accomplish this through freelancing.
-However, here are the 21 best travel jobs that will allow you to travel and make money:

 - Affiliate marketing